NHOrus/srwq-compilation/episode-05.md

 "You're delusional.
 You've gotten it into your head that theres another version of everyone on this world, and that we're going to meet them all, one by one, and have silly little adventures where we learned about ourselves and shit.
 Bunch of comicbook bullshit, that's what it is."

 "Can we stop arguing about this and get after them??", pleads Seolla.
-"I don't want to let that idiot alone with...her, for too long."
+"I don't want to let that idiot alone with... her, for too long."

 Katina whips around and twists her face into a familiar mask of rage.
 "Are you accusing me of chasing after your bigmouth emptyheaded little shit of a boyfriend??!?!
 What kind of cradle robber do you take me for??
 I'd sooner marry Russel than chase after Arado's bony ass!!"